myarmolinsky/Ponkemo-v2/README.md

 - Some Pokemon's evolution conditions have been changed or adjusted
   - Time of day evolutions are out
   - Some Pokemon Egg Groups have been changed (Generation 8 fossil Pokemon)
-  - Magnetic field and other odd/specific conditions are out (replaced with stone evolution)
+  - Magnetic field and other odd/specific conditions are out
 - If you wish to see Pokemon at the current stage of this project, add a file to the config folder called "default.json" and put this text inside it:

 ```